wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 newNode.data = 7;
 Node temp = head;

-while(temp.next != null){ // when temp.next is null, we are at the last node temp = temp.next;
+// when temp.next is null, we'll know we are at the last node while(temp.next != null){
+  // move pointer to the next node temp = temp.next;
 }

-// temp is now at the last node temp.next = newNode; // point `next` of the last node to the new node
+// temp is now at the last node.
+// point `next` of the last node to the new node temp.next = newNode;
 ```
 </TabItem>
 </Tabs>